akashgosavi23/Exam-Portal-Project/README.md

 ![](profile.png)

-### Adding a Subject
+### Adding a Category
 - Users: Professors or anyone who has logged in with an Admin Profile
 - How to Get Here:
-  - Click on the ‘*Add Subject*’ button from the menu on the left
+  - Click on the ‘*Add Category*’ button from the menu on the left
-  - Click on ‘*Add New Subject*’ below the created subjects within the ‘*Subjects*’ sub-menu
+  - Click on ‘*Add New Category*’ below the created subjects within the ‘*category*’ sub-menu
 - What you have to enter:
-  - Name of the subject
+  - Name of the category
-  - Description of the subject
+  - Description of the category

 ![](add-category.png)

 ![](add-category-s.png)

-### Viewing Created Subjects
+### Viewing Created Category
 - Users: Professors or anyone who has logged in with an Admin Profile
-- How to Get Here: Click on the ‘*Subjects*’ button from the menu on the left
+- How to Get Here: Click on the ‘*Category*’ button from the menu on the left

 ![](categorys.png)